 The main tourist resorts are Cala de Bou on the southern side of the Bay of San Antonio, where hotels line a coastline dotted with numerous beaches.
-The beachfront promenade extends all the way to nearby San Antonio, which is within walking distance for the most part.
+The beachfront promenade extends to nearby San Antonio, which is within walking distance for the most part.

 At the other end of the San José coastline is the tourist resort of Playa d’en Bossa, where the relatively new Ushuaia Tower and Hard Rock Hotel dominate the skyline.

-These both stand across the road from the world famous Space discotheque, which recently closed its doors, and both aim to step into the void in the night clubbing scene created by the closure of Space.
+These both stand across the road from where the world-famous Space discotheque stood, having closed its doors, it’s now been replaced with the club New mega club Hi!.
 For obvious reasons, Playa d’en Bossa attracts large numbers of young clubbers each summer.

 Heading west along the coast you then enter the Salinas Nature Park, which includes the impressive salt flats flanked by the beaches of Es Cavallet and Ses Salinas.
 You will often see flamingos feeding in the salt pans here.
-The Park also encompasses the World Heritage Protected sea grass meadows that extend all the way to Ibiza’s nearby sister island of Formentera and beyond.
-Apparently, this is oldest living organism on the planet!
+The Park also encompasses the World Heritage Protected seagrass meadows that extend to Ibiza’s nearby sister island of Formentera and beyond.
+This is the oldest living organism on the planet!